What is BMW ConnectedDrive?

 Driver Assistance Services offers enhanced safety features that are also intended to make journeys easier.
 Again, it’s split into three categories.

-‘Intelligent Driving’ helps you maintain a safe distance from the car in front, keep you from drifting out of your lane, and avoid prangs in traffic by automatically applying the brakes.
+‘Intelligent Driving’ can do a number of clever things.
+These include helping you to maintain a safe distance from the car in front, keep you from drifting out of your lane, and avoid prangs in traffic by automatically applying the brakes.

-‘Intelligent Vision’ is another safety assist feature that turns your high beams on when appropriate at night and has a night vision function.
-It also provides speed limit information and indicates when you shouldn’t be overtaking.
+‘Intelligent Vision’ is another safety assist feature that automatically turns your high beams on when appropriate and has a night vision function.
+It also provides speed limit information to the driver and indicates when you shouldn’t be overtaking.

-‘Intelligent Parking’ provides a surround view, a rear view camera and park assist.
-You can even remotely control the parking of your BMW into perpendicular spaces from outside the car.
+‘Intelligent Parking’, meanwhile, provides a surround view, using a rear-view camera and park assist.
+More impressively, you can even control the parking of your BMW remotely into perpendicular spaces from outside the car using the mobile app.

 What can the BMW ConnectedDrive app do?